croaky/laptop/blog/articles/reduce-heroku-slug-size.md

-# Reduce a Large Heroku Slug Size
+# Reduce Heroku Slug Size

 Have you ever seen this error when you tried to deploy to your Heroku app?